Navashakthi/Custom-ML-Model-and-Container-with-AWS-Sagemaker/README.md

 ![workflow4](https://github.com/user-attachments/assets/6d50728a-1faf-4f31-8ab6-8dad75afde0f)

-This image represents a workflow for training and deploying a custom Convolutional Neural Network (CNN) model using AWS services and Docker, integrated with a CI/CD pipeline managed by GitLab.
+The workflow represents training and deploying a custom Convolutional Neural Network (CNN) model using AWS services and Docker, integrated with a CI/CD pipeline managed by GitLab.
 Here's a breakdown of each step in the workflow:

 ### **1. Training Custom Model with SageMaker Notebook**
 - **Starting Point**: The process begins with developing and training a custom CNN model using a SageMaker notebook.
 This environment allows you to prototype and fine-tune the model.